 Our Board meetings are open to all members and we welcome members to volunteer for committee work.
 Meetings are typically held at UCP - Jefferson City on 1719 Southridge Drive.
-Meeting dates are listed below.
-Minutes will be available upon final approval of your APSE board.

 These include businesses, policy makers, citizens with disabilities and their families, supported employment and rehabilitation professionals, and educators… people like you.

 To advance employment equity for people with disabilities.

 All people with disabilities have competitive employment in an inclusive workforce